About South Africa

 VALUE ADDED TAX as it relates to Hunting Safaris

 15% Value Added Tax (VAT) is charged on the daily rate of a hunting safari.
 This is not refundable.
 There is not VAT charged on the trophy fee if the trophies are to be exported under the specific regulations set out by the South African Receiver of Revenue.
-Animals sold as a package that is not hunted or animals that are wounded and lost are subject to VAT.
-Current Vat rate is 15%.
+Total value of all hunting packages/donations sold, animals that are wounded and lost, are subject to VAT.
+Current VAT rate is 15%.

 Please note that while the trophy fees are not subject to VAT, VAT is levied at 15% on the dipping and shipping services and/or for the tanning of skins done.
 Should the trophies be processed in South Africa, VAT.